Guilhem7/codeFromDll/README.md

 # codeFromDll
-A code I made to get a function code from a dll without loading it in memory This code was to better understand PE file, and also make some try on AV.
+A code I made to get a function code from a dll without loading it in memory

+The purpose of this code was to better understand PE file, and also make some try on AV

 # Return Value
 On windows 10: